Lady Gaga Enigma + Jazz & Piano: Background and development

-In December 2017, Lady Gaga announced her two-year Las Vegas residency at Park Theater at Park MGM, starting in December 2018.
-The deal is reportedly worth $100 million, includes 74 performances with a possible extension.
+In December 2017, Lady Gaga announced her two-year Las Vegas Valley residency at Dolby Live at Park MGM, starting in December 2018.
+The deal was reportedly worth $100 million, includes 74 performances with a possible extension.
 In July 2018, Ticketmaster website had mistakenly uploaded details about a "2 Show Bundle" for the residency with tentative name as Enigma and ticket sales from the end of that month.
-The link was quickly removed and the residency was finally announced on August 7, 2018.
-It was named Lady Gaga Enigma with 27 dates, starting from December 28, 2018, to November 9, 2019.
+The link was quickly removed.

+The residency was finally announced on August 7, 2018.
+Named Lady Gaga: Enigma, it announced 27 dates, starting from December 28, 2018, to November 9, 2019.
 Two different shows were listed with the press release, with Enigma described as a "brand-new odyssey of [Gaga's] pop hits built as an experience unlike any other," and Jazz & Piano painted as featuring stripped-down versions of her songs accompanied by tracks from the Great American Songbook.
-Gaga described the show as "unlike anything I've done before.
+Lady Gaga described the show as "unlike anything I've done before.
 It will be a celebration of all that is unique and different within us.
 The challenges of bravery can be overcome with creativity and courage that is grown out of adversity, love and music."
-Five additional dates were added to the itinerary for the Jazz & Piano shows.
+Five additional dates were added to the itinerary for Jazz & Piano.

 Development of the residency took place while Gaga was promoting her 2018 movie, A Star is Born, therefore only a short amount of time was available for the creative process.
 Gaga released a promotional poster accompanying the announcement of the residency, colored in day-glo paint.
 She wore a neon green tulle dress by designers Laurence & Chico, with latex gloves and a swim cap from Vex Clothing.
 The image was photographed by Inez and Vinoodh and styled by Gaga's longtime collaborator Nicola Formichetti.
 Matt Moen from Paper Mag felt that the poster hearkened back to Gaga's fashion choices during The Fame Monster (2009) era, suggesting the singer's return to avant-garde looks.
 He also found Las Vegas EDM and rave influences in the poster, likening it to an Electric Daisy Carnival.
 On December 4, 2018, Gaga shared a video from the rehearsal on her Instagram account showing her in a bodysuit with dots on it, utilizing motion capture while the song "Aura" played in the background.

 Coinciding with the residency, in May 2019, an exhibition called Haus of Gaga: Las Vegas also opened in Park MGM.
 It includes forty pieces of clothing and accessories from Gaga's personal archive, including her bodysuit from the 2009 MTV Video Music Awards, custom Alexander McQueen lace gown worn in the "Alejandro" music video, and her meat dress.